27.03.2020 – Misc

 Besides, wars cannot be waged against biological entities.
 Viruses do not kill or wage wars.
 What they may or not do is engender infection and consequent disease to which immune systems, public health policy, medical treatment and social practice may respond.

 In this article we will address what is for us the most important point that emerges from the WHO declared SARS-CoV-2 pandemic.

-State power with its ideological apparatus is always centred towards assuring and securing at all costs the conditions of the reproduction of the underlying mode of production.
+State power with its ideological apparatus is always centred towards ensuring and securing at all costs the conditions of the reproduction of the underlying mode of production.
 Public health policy and decisions and medical scientific research serve therefore the same purpose.
 In our case, the reproduction of bourgeois power and the capitalist relations of production.5